.

 • Resource Utilization: A widget can track data on test volumes to identify times when human resources may be overburdened or underutilized, allowing lab managers to adjust staffing as needed.

-Laboratory revenue cycle management (RCM) is another important area where dashboard widgets can have a major impact on both productivity and revenue.
-By capturing key lab billing metrics (KPIs) and then analyzing them, the lab's billing department can be alerted to any discrepancies that may be affecting days in accounts receivable, the net collection rate, and the denial rate.
+Laboratory revenue cycle management (lab RCM) data is another important area where dashboard widgets can positively impact productivity and revenue.
+By capturing key lab billing metrics (KPIs) and then analyzing them, the lab billing department can be alerted to any discrepancies affecting days in accounts receivable, the net collection rate, and the denial rate.

-Here are a few other examples where tracking metrics with dashboard widgets can positively affect the laboratory billing process:
+Here are a few other examples where tracking metrics with dashboard widgets can positively affect the laboratory billing process (RCM cycle):

 • Insurance Claims: Dashboard widgets can be used to monitor the status of insurance claims (including the number of claims submitted, and the number of claims denied), plus the average time it takes to receive payment.

-• Charge Capture: Dashboard widgets can help labs monitor their charge capture rates (the percentage of billable services that they actually bill for) and stop revenue leakage.
+• Charge Capture: Dashboard widgets can help labs monitor charge capture rates (the percentage of billable services they bill for) and stop revenue leakage.

-• Pricing: Dashboard widgets can also be used to monitor trends in pricing for services, such as the average reimbursement rate for each test on the test menu.
-This pricing information can help labs adjust their pricing strategies to be more competitive and maximize revenue.
+• Pricing: Dashboard widgets can also be used to monitor pricing for services such as the average reimbursement rate for each test on the test menu.
+This information can help labs adjust pricing strategies to be more competitive and maximize revenue.

 “Once mapped out, the actual build goes fast,” she said.
-“Our experienced developers take the time to first understand the project, and then the build starts.
-Usually, there’s a bit of back and forth between the lab and the developer before the design is finalized and added to the lab’s production environment.”
+“Our experienced developers first take the time to understand the project and then the build starts.
+Usually, there’s a bit of back and forth between the lab and the pathology lab software developer before the design is finalized and added to the lab’s production environment.”

-Advanced Laboratory Information Systems Modernize All Lab Operations
+How Advanced Laboratory Information Systems Modernize and Digitize Lab Operation

-Interested in learning more about dashboard widgets?
-Curious to see how LigoLab Informatics Platform, the only all-in-one LIS & RCM laboratory solution out there, can help your clinical or pathology lab modernize and grow efficiently?
-Then fill out the form below to set up a brief call with a LigoLab Product Specialist.
+If you are ready to learn more about how dashboards and the LigoLab Informatics Platform (the only all-in-one LIS & RCM laboratory solution out there) can help your clinical or pathology lab modernize and grow efficiently, click here to schedule a pathology lab software demonstration with a LigoLab LIS Product Specialist.

 Michael Kalinowski